AsifAhmedBhuiyan/movie-ticket/README.md

 ### Hello there

 Welcome to my project.
+I develop a website for buying movie tickets.

 ### Demo

-Click [here](https:///) to test the application
+Click [here](https://asifahmedbhuiyan.github.io/movie-ticket/) to test the application

 <br/>